lejara/DaGroupHardcore/README.md

 # LaGroupHardcore
-Minecraft group hardcore, with a shared pool of lives.
+Minecraft group hardcore, with a shared pool of lives, and a day timer.
 A spigot server plugin